How to Create a Group Email in Gmail (Step-by-Step Guide)

 Now that you know more about the benefits of email groups, let’s see how you can create one in your Gmail account.

-How to create an email group in Gmail
+How to Create an Email Group in Gmail

 There are two ways for you to create email groups in Gmail.
 You can either use Google Contacts or Google Groups.
 Both methods have their pros and cons.
 So let’s explore each one in more detail.

-Method#1: With Google Contacts
+Method 1: With Google Contacts

-You can use Google Contacts to easily organize your contacts into groups thanks to a feature called Labels.
 In this section, we’ll show you how to create a group (or label) in Google Contacts and add multiple contacts to it.

 Step 1: Open Google Contacts